 Under the Indian Finance Act, 2000, except for three delivery centers located in Mumbai, Nashik and Pune, all our delivery centers in India benefit from a holiday from Indian corporate income taxes.
 As a result, our service operations, including any businesses we acquire, have been subject to relatively low Indian tax liabilities.
-We incurred minimal income tax expense on our Indian operations in fiscal 2009 and the first quarter of fiscal 2010 as a result of the tax holiday, compared to approximately \$16.0 million and \$2.9 million that we would have incurred if the tax holiday had not been available for the respective periods.
+We incurred minimal income tax expense on our Indian operations in fiscal 2009 and the first half of fiscal 2010 as a result of the tax holiday, compared to approximately \$16.0 million and \$5.6 million that we would have incurred if the tax holiday had not been available for the respective periods.

 The Indian Finance Act, 2000 phases out the tax holiday for companies registered as an exporter of business process outsourcing services with the Software Technology Parks of India, or STPI, over a ten-year period from fiscal 2000 through fiscal 2009.
 In May 2008, the government of India passed the Indian Finance Act, 2008, which extended the tax holiday period by an additional year through fiscal 2010.
-In July 2009, the government of India vide Finance (No. 2) Bill, 2009 proposed to extend the STPI tax holiday period by an additional year through fiscal 2011.
-If this proposal is adopted and becomes effective, we would be entitled to claim a deferred tax credit on account of a reversal of deferred tax liability on intangibles, partially offset by a reversal of deferred tax assets on depreciation and lease rentals).
+In August 2009, the government of India vide Finance (No. 2) Act, 2009 further extended the STPI tax holiday period by an additional year through fiscal 2011.
+Because of the extension of the STPI tax holiday through fiscal 2011, we claimed net deferred tax credit of \$0.49 million on account of a reversal of deferred tax liability on intangibles, partially offset by a reversal of deferred tax assets on lease rentals.
 The tax holiday enjoyed by our delivery centers located in Mumbai, Pune, Gurgaon, Bangalore, Chennai and Nashik will expire on April 1, 2011 except for the tax holiday enjoyed by three of our delivery centers located in Mumbai, Nashik and Pune which expired on April 1, 2007, April 1, 2008 and April 1, 2009, respectively.
 Our Sri Lankan subsidiaries and our joint venture company in the Philippines also benefit from similar tax exemptions.
 When our tax holiday expires or terminates, or if the applicable government withdraws or reduces the benefits of a tax holiday that we enjoy, our tax expense will materially increase and this increase will have a material impact on our results of operations.
-For example, in the absence of a tax holiday in India, income derived from India would be taxed up to a maximum of the then existing annual tax rate which, as of March 31, 2009, was 33.99%.
+For example, in the absence of a tax holiday in India, income derived from India would be taxed up to a maximum of the then existing annual tax rate which, as of March 31, 2009 was 33.99%.